-First, the transcripts were re-read several times together with the posters to become familiarized with the data.
+First, the transcripts were re-read several times together with the posters to become familiarised with the data.
 During the reading, ideas for coding and interesting features in the data were noted.
-Some examples of interesting features were the wide differences in how the different participating teachers approached multiple models.
-In order to structure the analysis, each teachers' talk was first divided into sequences of turns depending on which of the seven modelling practices (i.e. describing, explaining, selecting, revising, designing, evaluation, predicting) the sequence addressed.
-Second, the first author conducting the analysis identified initial codes in each of the text sequences relevant to each modelling practice and, finally, all text sequences were collated together with each code.
-During this process, the analyst listened to selected sequences in the audio recordings again to clarify meaning (e.g. intonation).
+Examples of interesting features were the wide differences in how the different participating teachers approached multiple models.
+In order to structure the analysis, each teachers' talk was first divided into sequences of turns depending on which of the nine modelling practices (i.e. describing, explaining, communication, comparing, selecting, revising, designing, evaluation, predicting) the sequence addressed.
+Second, the author conducting the analysis identified initial codes in each of the text sequences relevant to each modelling practice and, finally, all text sequences were collated together with each code.
+During this process, the analyst listened to selected sequences in the audio recordings again to clarify meaning (e.g. in Danish raising/falling intonation signalling the difference between statements and questions and intonation might indicate the attitudes and emotions of the utterer).
 Third, the analyst revisited the initial codes to look for themes.
 Through several iterative steps, the analyst interpreted and collated these initial codes into candidate main themes and different levels of sub-themes within them.
 During this process, 38 initial candidate main themes were identified and these were collated by means of tables and mind maps.
 A short description of each main candidate theme and sub-theme was formulated.
 This process was done by the first author.
 Finally, the second author matched the initial codes to the corresponding candidate theme descriptions.
 No disagreements were found.
 While there was no attempt at measuring inter-rater reliability, the lack of disagreement at this stage does strengthen the validity of the crucial step in thematic analysis of identifying the themes that emerge from the initial coding.
 Fourth, both authors reviewed the main candidate themes and their sub-themes.
 In this process, themes were refined, expanded, reduced, combined, moved or rejected.
 The purpose of reviewing was to improve coherence within each theme, minimise overlap between themes and ensure that there was enough data to support the themes.
 After several iterative steps, this process ended up with a total of two overarching main themes.
 The final steps in this process were done by both researchers.
 Fifth, a writing process in which all the candidate main theme descriptions were collated led to our identification of the essence of each of the two overarching main themes.
-Sixth, an initial report with illustrative quotations from the transcripts was written.
+Sixth, an initial report in Danish with illustrative quotations from the transcripts was written.
 This report served as the basis for the results section in this paper.
+To stay as close to data as possible the translation of the quotations was done as the final step when writing up the results section.